bd3young/TeamLeadApp/README.md

 #### How To Put An Officer On Extra Hours

 Find the Officer to put on extra hours and swipe left on the officers banner.
-Tap the EHS option, select which shift and select how many breaks the Officer will be recieveing.
-The Officer will now be in the selected shifts page.
+Tap the EHS option and confirm your selection.
+Tap how many breaks the Officer will be recieveing.
+The Officer will not be displayed on the Shift page

+### Rotations Page

+This page allows you to see all the rotations added in the app.
+You can search for specific rotations using the search bar.
+The top right corner has two buttons.
+The Positions button takes you to the positions page and the Add button allows you to add rotations.

+#### How To Add a Rotation

+Click the Add button in the Top right corner of the page.
+Select the time of the rotation.
+After selecting the time of the rotation tap save if you would like to save or cancel if you want to cancel the action.

+Note - Rotation times must be in 30 minutes increments and must end with a 00 or 30.

+#### How to Edit a Rotation

+Find the Rotation to edit and swipe left on the Rotations banner.
+Tap the EDIT option to edit that current Rotation.
+Tap the save button when you are done or cancel if you want to cancel the edit.

+#### How to Delete a Rotation

+Find the Rotation to delete and swipe left on the Rotations banner.
+Tap the DELETE option to delete that current Rotation.
+Tap the Yes option to confirm the deletion of the Rotation or No to cancel the deletion.

 ### Positions Page